-- 4. CONSIDERATION.
-In accordance with the remedial action for the site that includes the Property, and in consideration of the terms and conditions of that remedial action, and other good and valuable consideration, the Owner has agreed to subject the Property to certain statutory and regulatory requirements that impose restrictions upon the use of the Property, to restrict certain uses of the Property, and to provide notice to subsequent owners, lessors, lessees and operators of the Property of the restrictions and the monitoring, maintenance, and biennial certification requirements outlined in this Notice in Lieu of Deed Notice and required by law, as set forth herein. - 5A.
+4. CONSIDERATION.
+In accordance with the remedial action for the site which included the Property, and in consideration of the terms and conditions of that remedial action, and other good and valuable consideration, Owner has agreed to subject the Property to certain statutory and regulatory requirements that impose restrictions upon the use of the Property, to restrict certain uses of the Property, and to provide notice to subsequent owners, lessors, lessees and operators of the Property of the restrictions and the monitoring, maintenance, and biennial certification requirements outlined in this Deed Notice and required by law, as set forth herein.

+5A.
 RESTRICTED AREAS.
 Due to the presence of contamination remaining at concentrations that do not allow for unrestricted use, the Owner has agreed, as part of the remedial action for the Property, to restrict the use of certain parts of the Property (the "Restricted Areas"); a narrative description of these restrictions is provided in Exhibit C, which is attached hereto and made a part hereof.
-The Owner has also agreed to maintain a list of these restrictions for referral by government officials and other interested parties.
-This list of restrictions is available for review at the Jersey City Division of Engineering, Traffic, and Transportation office or the Jersey City Municipal Utilities Authority ("JCMUA") office. - 5B.
+The Owner has also agreed to maintain a list of these restrictions on site for inspection by governmental officials.

+5B.
 RESTRICTED LAND USES.
-The following statutory land use restrictions apply to the Restricted Areas: - i.
+The following statutory land use restrictions apply to the Restricted Areas:

+i.
 The Brownfield and Contaminated Site Remediation Act, N.J.S.A.
-58:10B-12.g(10), prohibits the conversion of a contaminated site, remediated to non-residential soil remediation standards that require the maintenance of engineering or institutional controls, to a child care facility, or public, private, or charter school without the Department's prior written approval, unless a presumptive remedy is implemented; and - ii.
+58:10B-12.g(10), prohibits the conversion of a contaminated site, remediated to non-residential soil remediation standards that require the maintenance of engineering or institutional controls, to a child care facility, or public, private, or charter school without the Department's prior written approval, unless a presumptive remedy is implemented; and ii.
 The Brownfield and Contaminated Site Remediation Act, N.J.S.A.
-58:10B-12.g(12), prohibits the conversion of a landfill, with gas venting systems and or leachate collection systems, to a single-family residence or a child care facility. - 5C.
+58:10B-12.g(12), prohibits the conversion of a landfill, with gas venting systems and or leachate collection systems, to a single family residence or a child care facility.

+5C.
 ENGINEERING CONTROLS.
-Due to the presence of soil contamination that does not allow for unrestricted use, the Owner has also agreed, as part of the remedial action for the Property, to the placement of certain engineering controls on the Property; a narrative description of these engineering controls is provided in Exhibit C. - 5D.
+Due to the presence and concentration of these contaminants, the Owner has also agreed, as part of the remedial action for the Property, to the placement of certain engineering controls on the Property; a narrative description of these engineering controls is provided in Exhibit C.

+5D.
 UTILITY COORDINATION MANUAL.
 A Utility Coordination Manual has been prepared for use by the owner, lessee, and/or operators for the protection of workers who may be potentially exposed to chromium-impacted soils or groundwater in conjunction with utility or other ground intrusive work on the Property; the Utility Coordination Manual identifies health and safety requirements for the protection of personnel and contractors who may perform ground intrusive activities (e.g., digging, drilling, excavation) that may disturb existing engineering controls and informs workers of potential hazards associated with chromium-impacted media.
-Owner shall make the Utility Coordination Manual available to operators, tenants, contractors, and/or utility workers intending to conduct invasive work within the Restricted Areas to prevent unauthorized disturbance of engineering controls and potential exposure to contaminants.
+Owner shall make the Utility Coordination Manual available to operators, tenants, contractors, and/or utility workers intending to conduct invasive work within the Restricted Area to prevent unauthorized disturbance of the engineering control and potential exposure to contaminants.
 The Jersey City Division of Engineering, Traffic, and Transportation, JCMUA, and/or PPG will make the Utility Coordination Manual available to owners/operators, tenants, contractors, and/or utility workers in the event that the JCMUA and/or PPG are notified of invasive work by owners/operators, tenants, contractors, and/or utility workers.
-The PPG Utility Coordination Manual that addresses the identification, notification, and coordination of work between PPG and the JCMUA related to the utilities located within the restricted area is attached to this Notice in Lieu of Deed Notice.
+The PPG Utility Coordination Manual that addresses the identification, notification, and coordination of work between PPG and the JCMUA related to the utilities located within the Restricted Area is attached to this Deed Notice.